look997/let-svelte-signals/README.md

 ## Notices

 Not every Svelte 3/4 code will work in Pelte.
-Pelte code, it's not exactly Svelte 3/4 code because it uses signals.Notes
+Pelte code, it's not exactly Svelte 3/4 code because it uses signals.

-Not every Svelte 3/4 code will work in Pelte.
-Pelte code, is not exactly Svelte 3/4 code, because it uses signals.

 ## Summary